King's College School

-King's College School, also known as Wimbledon, KCS, King's and KCS Wimbledon, is a public school in Wimbledon, southwest London, England.
-The school was established in 1829 by King George IV, as the junior department of King's College London and had part of the school's premises in Strand, prior to relocating to Wimbledon in 1897.
+King's College School, also known as Wimbledon, KCS, King's and KCS Wimbledon, is a private school in Wimbledon, southwest London, England.
+The school was established in 1829 by King George IV, as the junior department of King's College London and had part of the college’s premises in the Strand, prior to relocating to Wimbledon in 1897.

 KCS is a member of the Eton Group of schools.
 It is predominantly a boys' school but accepts girls into the Sixth Form.
+Girls are progressively being introduced at younger ages, an arrangement to be completed in 2037.
 In the Sixth Form, students can choose between the International Baccalaureate and A-Level qualifications.

 The school is included in The Schools Index as one of the 150 best private schools in the world and among the top 30 senior schools in the UK.